electricessence/webpack-scheme-helper/README.md

 Other file types are managed by including their loader as part of your ```package.json``` and enabling them in your scheme.

 * TypeScript (and .tsx files)
-* CSS, SaSS, and LeSS
+* HTML, CSS, SaSS, and LeSS
 * Fonts and Images.

 **After which, _all you have to do is provide the project path and build paths._**